NATO member Romania warns of increased Russian activity in Black Sea

-BUCHAREST, Oct 10 (Reuters) - NATO member Romania voiced concern on Wednesday over increased Russian military activity in the Black Sea which it borders and said strengthening European defence would be a major theme when it assumes the rotating European Union presidency in January.
+BUCHAREST (Reuters) - NATO member Romania voiced concern on Wednesday over increased Russian military activity in the Black Sea which it borders and said strengthening European defense would be a major theme when it assumes the rotating European Union presidency in January.

 “The Russian Federation is using the Black Sea to project force in the eastern Mediterranean,” Defence Minister Mihai Fifor told an international conference hosted by the Aspen Institute think tank.